Public meeting focuses on proposed Union Pier development’s height, density and design

 “We listened when city leaders and residents,” South Carolina Ports Authority CEO Barbara Melvin said, “conservationists and historians said that they wanted less density, more greenspace and better focus on historic landmarks.”

-Developers state their most-up-to-date layout of the 70-acre proposal reflects what neighbors asked for including a mix of building footprints and city blocks, and designs that fit the city’s aesthetic.
+Developers say their most up-to-date layout of the 70-acre proposal reflects what neighbors asked for, including a mix of building footprints and city blocks, and designs that fit the city’s aesthetic.

 “You will see more greenspace,” Melvin said, “fewer buildings and a better connectivity from the city to the water.”